Upcoming Events

 6. Other volunteer roles, as suggested, at the discretion of the Club president and vice-presidents acting jointly.

-By rough estimate, the functions in 1 through 5 involve at least 150 separate volunteer "positions."
+By rough estimate, the functions in 1 through 5 involve at least 150 separate volunteer "positions".
 This should be ample for people to choose from without "bunching" too many volunteers for a single event.
 If that occurs, priority will be given to those who volunteered first for the event, and others will be suggested to volunteer at a different event.

-The DC Road Runners Club is a chapter of the Road Runners Club of America and are also affiliated with USA Track & Field.
+The DC Road Runners Club is a member of the Road Runners Club of America and is also affiliated with USA Track & Field.
 We provide a year-round schedule of running events that offer everyone a chance to participate regardless of age, gender, or athletic ability.